DomenicoSacco94/react-and-spring-boot-app/README.md

 **docker-compose down**

-Remove containers for instance (in case a total reset a is needed):
+Remove containers (in case a total reset is needed):

 **docker-compose rm ${docker ps -a}**